 Feed: get the buglist as an Atom feed.
 Copy this link into your favorite feed reader.
 If you are using Firefox, you can also save the list iCalendar: Get the buglist as an iCalendar file.
 Each bug is represented as a to-do item in the imported calendar.
 Change Columns: change the bug attributes which appear in the list.

-Change several bugs at once: If your account is sufficiently empowered, and more than one bug appear in the bug list, this link is disposed mail to bug assignees: If more than one bug appear in the bug list and there are at least two distinct bug assignees, this links is described Edit Search: If you didn't get exactly the results you were looking for, you can return to the Query page through this link and make so Remember Search As: You can give a search a name and remember it; a link will appear in your page footer giving you quick access to
+Change several bugs at once: If your account is sufficiently empowered, and more than one bug appear in the bug list, this link is disp Send mail to bug assignees: If more than one bug appear in the bug list and there are at least two distinct bug assignees, this links is d

+Edit Search: If you didn't get exactly the results you were looking for, you can return to the Query page through this link and make sr Remember Search As: You can give a search a name and remember it; a link will appear in your page footer giving you quick access t

 If you would like to access the bug list from another program it is often useful to have the list returned in something other than HTML.
 By adding the ctype=type parameter into the bug list URL you can specify several alternate formats.
 Besides the types described above, the following formats are also supported: ECMAScript, also known as JavaScript (ctype=js), and Resource Description Framework RDF/XML (ctype=rdf).

 5.5.4.
-Adding individual bugs from bug lists
+Adding/removing tags to/from bugs

-You can at any time add individual bugs to a special type of saved searches, known as "lists of bugs".
-The distinction between both types is that saved searches, as described in the previous section, are stored in the form of a list of matching criteria, while a list of bugs is an enumerated list of bug numbers.
-As it is a simple list of bug numbers, you can easily edit this list by adding bugs to it.
-To enable this feature, you have to turn on the "Add individual bugs to saved searches" user preference, see Section 5.9.
+You can add and remove tags from individual bugs, which let you find and manage them more easily.
+Creating a new tag automatically generates a saved search - whose name is the name of the tag - which lists bugs with this tag.
+This saved search will be displayed in the footer of pages by default, as all other saved searches.
+The main difference between tags and normal saved searches is that saved searches, as described in the previous section, are stored in the form of a list of matching criteria, while the saved search generated by tags is a list of bug numbers.
+Consequently, you can easily edit this list by either adding or removing tags from bugs.
+To enable this feature, you have to turn on the "Enable tags for bugs" user preference, see Section 5.10.
+This feature is disabled by default.

 This feature is useful when you want to keep track of several bugs, but for different reasons.
-Instead of adding yourself to the CC list of all these bugs and mixing all these reasons, you can now store these bugs in different lists, e.g. "Bugs I want to see fixed before the next release", "Interesting bugs", or "Bugs I have to think about".
-One big advantage of this way to manage bug lists is that you can easily add bugs one by one, which is not possible to do with saved searches without having to edit the search criteria again.
+Instead of adding yourself to the CC list of all these bugs and mixing all these reasons, you can now store these bugs in separate lists, e.g. "Keep in mind", "Interesting bugs", or "Triage".
+One big advantage of this way to manage bugs is that you can easily add or remove bugs one by one, which is not possible to do with saved searches without having to edit the search criteria again.